How to use this infographic:

 Double rock Golem is super effective against both fire and flying making him a formidable opponent against Ho-Oh.
-Even better if rock moves are boosted with weather.
-Golem is the strongest double rock Pokemon currently available, for a short time (if the rumors about the upcoming community day are true), which happens to coincide with Ho-oh being around.
-This makes Golem the best non-legendary choice in most situations.
+This makes Golem the best non-legendary/legacy choice in most situations.
 Golem also has the pleasure of being highly selected by auto select, unless it’s Solar Beam, which is almost correct!
 Rename your highest Golem with Stone Edge as Solar Beam Detector today!
-Note: Golem drops to #20 vs. Solar Beam.
-It’s really that bad.
+Note: Golem drops to #9 vs. Solar Beam with nearly 80 deaths.
+That’s about 12 seconds per Golem on average so expect to rejoin.
 Don’t use Golem against Solar Beam.
-Note that Alohan Golem is coming soon which will be less vulnerable to Solar Beam.
-If Alohan Golem gets double rock moves, it will move up over regular Golem.

 You can finally bust out those ancient power Rayquaza, if you haven’t TMed them away that is.
 If you are drowning in TMs, this is a good chance to burn through some.
-Rayquaza is extremely strong against Solar Beam.
-In fact, he’s the best counter against Solar Beam.
+Rayquaza is quite strong against Solar Beam.
 And Ancient Power hits like a truck so it should be no surprise that a very high attack Pokemon with a double super effective charge move and a double resist to the hardest special move to survive is great.

 Double water Gyarados gets a nice boost in the spring rain to help you take down Ho-oh.